tofuapps/hoard/README.md

 ## Configuration
 `hoard` should be 'plug and play', and wouldn't need to be configured to function.

 The list of sessions are stored in `~/.hoard_sessions`, and list of bookmarks are stored in `~/.hoard_bookmarks`.
-If you would like to specify a new location to store these, assign and export the enviromental variables `HOARD_SESSIONS_PATH` and/or `HOARD_BOOKMARKS_PATH`, pointing to your designated paths.
+If you would like to specify a new location to store these, assign and export the environment variables `HOARD_SESSIONS_PATH` and/or `HOARD_BOOKMARKS_PATH`, pointing to your designated paths.
 Note that as of now, the two cannot be the same file.
 ```
 export HOARD_SESSIONS_PATH=/path/to/sessions_file
 export HOARD_BOOKMARKS_PATH=/path/to/bookmarks_file